KhomsiAdam/create-express-gql-ts/README.md

 *If you want to use another package manager after using this method instead of `npx`, before installing dependencies you should modify the `pre-commit` script in `.husky` to match your package manager of choice (then deleting the `yarn.lock` file if it would cause any conflicts).

-*In the `.github/workflows` folder, there is a workflow file for each package manager, delete the unused ones.
+*In the `.github/yml` folder, there is a workflow file for each package manager.
+You can copy the file that matches your package manager into `.github/workflows` and delete `.github/workflows/yarn.yml`.

 [Back to top](#table-of-contents)